tedgey/Daily-Sales-Quotes/README.md

 To Do:

 Sales Quote of the day page:
-enable social links to share properly
+enable social links to share properly:
 -twitter (complete)
--facebook (seems easy enough, just need the dialin url.
-This site gives code: https://developers.facebook.com/docs/plugins/share-button/#)
+-facebook (placeholder url set)
 -linkedin (needs permission to log in to linkedin and to access their API.
 Need a linkedin company page and app logo:
 docs: https://www.linkedin.com/developers/apps/new
 https://docs.microsoft.com/en-us/linkedin/shared/authentication/authorization-code-flow?context=linkedin/context